apoorvdwi/Portfolio/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

 Always on the lookout to learn new technologies and skills.
-A passionate engineering undergraduate with undying attachment to technology and a skilled Software engineer with expertise in Full-Stack Web Engineering.
+A passionate Software Engineer with undying attachment for technology and expertise in Full Stack Engineering.